vuejs/router/packages/docs/guide/advanced/data-fetching.md

 ## Fetching Before Navigation

 With this approach we fetch the data before actually navigating to the new route.
-We can perform the data fetching in the `beforeRouteEnter` guard in the incoming component, and only call `next` when the fetch is complete:
+We can perform the data fetching in the `beforeRouteEnter` guard in the incoming component, and only call `next` when the fetch is complete.
+The callback passed to `next` will be called **after the component is mounted**:

 ```js
 export default {